bitnami/charts/bitnami/discourse/README.md

   > NOTE: You will need to export Redis credentials as well if your setup makes use of them.

-3. Scale down the Discourse deployment and delete the PostgreSQL replicaset.
+3. Scale down the Discourse deployment and delete the PostgreSQL statefulset.
 Notice the option `--cascade=false` in the latter.

   ```console
   $ kubectl scale --replicas 0 deployment.apps/discourse-discourse